KTH/npm-ci-test-template/README.md

 # npm-ci-test-template

-This package is a npm package template to follow when creating new npm packages
+This package is a npm package template to follow when creating new npm packages.